Bernard II, Count of Laon

 Bernard II, Count of Laon (c.
 845 – before 893) was a Frankish noble and a member of the Herbertien dynasty, a branch of the Carolingian dynasty.
 He was a descendant of Pepin of Italy and Charlemagne.

 He was the first son of Pepin, first count of Vermandois, lord of Senlis, Péronne, and Saint Quentin.
-In 877/878 he was appointed Count of Laon by Charles the bald. sometime he was go to Parma in Italy, after his life is not known.
+In 877/878 he was appointed Count of Laon by Charles the Bald. sometime he went to Parma in Italy.

 Bernard II's wife is unknown.